 With porcelain polishing media, you can achieve that sleek and shiny look that you desire.

 Plastic abrasives are popularly used nowadays.
 They are popular because of two primary reasons:

-The first reason is because they are lighter than porcelain polishing media.
+The first reason is that they are lighter than porcelain polishing media.

-Its lightweight is beneficial because your machine uses lesser energy to polish your shafts.
+Its lightweight characteristic is beneficial because your machine uses lesser energy to polish your shafts.

-The second reason is because they neither crack nor chip under pressure.
+The second reason is that they neither crack nor chip under pressure.